War Thunder

-War Thunder is a 2013 free-to-play vehicular combat multiplayer video game produced by Gaijin Entertainment for Microsoft Windows, macOS, Linux, PlayStation 4, Xbox One, PlayStation 5, Xbox Series X/S, Oculus, and Vive.
+War Thunder (Originally known as War Thunder: World of Planes) is a 2013 free-to-play vehicular combat multiplayer video game produced by Gaijin Entertainment for Microsoft Windows, macOS, Linux, PlayStation 4, Xbox One, PlayStation 5, Xbox Series X/S, Oculus, and Vive.
 It was first released in November 2012 as an open beta with a worldwide release in January 2013; it had its official release on December 21, 2016.
 A spinoff game called War Thunder Mobile (also known as War Thunder Edge) was released in 2023 for Android and iOS.

 Developed as a "flying simulation game", it was previously named War Thunder: World of Planes, but due to its similarity with Wargaming's World of Warplanes, it was changed to its present name in 2012.
 Initially, Gaijin claimed after the game was announced that it was an April Fools joke before confirming its existence in June that same year.

 War Thunder won several awards following its release, winning Best Simulation Game at the Gamescom 2013 Awards as well as winning Best Game, Best Developer, Best Technology and Best Sound at the KRI 2013 Awards.
 In 2019, War Thunder was among the most played games on Steam with over 25,000 concurrent players.
 (Note: These numbers do not include console players or PC players using the Gaijin.net service.)
 As of November 1, 2022, War Thunder had over 70 million registered players on all platforms combined, out of which 160,000 play concurrently.
 In February 2024, War Thunder set a new record of over 250,000 concurrent players.